October 20

 Maria Theresa inherited the Austrian throne in 1740 at age 23.
 Her father had spent years securing promises that Europe would accept a female ruler.
 France, Prussia, Bavaria, and Saxony broke their word within weeks.
 Frederick the Great invaded Silesia two months later.
 The War of Austrian Succession lasted eight years.
 She lost territory but kept her throne.
 She ruled for 40 years.

-The First Continental Congress adopts the Continental Association, binding thirteen colonies to boycott British goods…
+The First Continental Congress adopted the Continental Association on October 20, 1774, binding all thirteen colonies…

 Emperor Joseph II issued the Patent of Toleration, finally granting Lutherans, Calvinists, and Greek Orthodox Christi…